Welcome to life as an international student in Melbourne!

 - Richmond – home to the Melbourne Cricket Ground and authentic Vietnamese cuisine on Victoria Street

 The city also has large shopping centres including Chadstone, which claims to be the biggest shopping centre in the Southern Hemisphere.
-If you’re looking for a bargain, there are Direct Factory Outlet locations in South Warf and Essendon.
-It’s also worth checking out some markets in Melbourne, such as the Rose Street Artists’ Market or the Camberwell Sunday Market, which have vintage finds and unique items made by local artists.
+If you’re looking for a bargain, it’s worth checking out some markets in Melbourne, such as the Rose Street Artists’ Market or the Camberwell Sunday Market, which have vintage finds and unique items made by local artists.

 Live music can be found in all areas of the city any day of the week.
 Music venues such as The Corner Hotel and Cherry Bar run acts from Monday through to Sunday, whilst summertime in Melbourne is jam packed with music and arts festivals.

 Life as a student in Melbourne is full of opportunities.
 From university life to cultural events this city has an endless list of activities and places to explore.
-As an international student, you will be greeted by a city that has something for everyone, and in such a multicultural place, you will never struggle to find some comforts that remind you of home.
+And in such a multicultural place, you will never struggle to find some comforts that remind you of home.